-With this method of natural contraception you measure your body’s resting temperature, or basal body temperature (BBT), every morning before getting out of bed.
+BBT is a natural method of contraception that involves you measuring your body’s resting temperature, or basal body temperature, every morning before getting out of bed.
 Based on temperature readings (there is a slight rise in BBT after ovulation), women can predict when they are most fertile.

 Cervical Mucus Method

 This method involves monitoring changes in cervical mucus to predict fertile days.
 Normal cervical mucus is thick, creamy and off-white or yellowish in color.
-However, during ovulation, it becomes stretchy, clear, and slippery like an egg white.
+However, around ovulation, it becomes stretchy, clear, and slippery like an egg white.
 By monitoring the change in consistency, you begin to understand the patterns of your cervical mucus throughout your cycle and predict your fertile days based on this information.